07 Sep Can High Blood Pressure Affect Teeth?

 What Is Gum Disease?

-When gum disease goes untreated, it progresses into periodontitis, then advanced periodontitis.
+But when gum disease goes untreated, it progresses into periodontitis, then advanced periodontitis.
 These advanced stages of gum disease cause irreversible and painful damage, such as receding gums, bone loss, and tooth loss.
 In fact, gum disease is a leading cause of tooth loss, according to the CDC.

 The best way to prevent gum disease is by brushing your teeth twice a day for at least two minutes each time, flossing daily, and visiting your dentist for cleanings every six months.